influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/time-and-timezone.md

 title: Time and timezone queries
 list_title: Time and timezone queries
 description: >
-  Explore InfluxQL features used specifically working with time.
+  Explore InfluxQL features used specifically for working with time.
 Use the `tz` (timezone) clause to return the UTC offset for the specified timezone.
 menu:
   influxdb_2_4:
     name: Time and timezone